webvijayi/instasell-acp-woocommerce/README.md

 - Install production dependencies (without dev packages)
 - Update Stripe library to latest version (v18.0+)
 - Create an optimized autoloader
-- Generate `instasell-acp-woocommerce.zip` with all necessary files including the `vendor/` directory
+- Generate `instant-checkout-via-acp-agentic-commerce-for-woocommerce.zip` with all necessary files including the `vendor/` directory

 The generated zip can be uploaded directly to WordPress without requiring users to run Composer.

 ## Configuration

-After installation, configure the plugin in **Settings > InstaSell ACP**:
+After installation, configure the plugin in **Settings > Instant Checkout ACP ACP**:

 1. **Enable ACP API** - Toggle to activate the ACP endpoints
 2. **OpenAI API Key** - Your API key from the OpenAI ACP dashboard (after approval)